jozhw/.dotfiles/docs/src/content/docs/emacs/the-early-initialization-of-emacs-early-initel.md

       (enable-theme theme)))

 ```

 ## The `early-init.el` gives a name to the default frame

-The following configuration is taken from [prot's configuration](https:/*protesilaos.com*emacs/dotemacs#h:ad227f7e-b0a7-43f8-91d6-b50db82da9ad).
+The following configuration is taken from [prot's configuration](https:/*protesilaos.com*emacs/dotemacs#h:ad227f7e-b0a7-43f8-91d6-b50db82da9ad), with the description from Prot,

-Finally, I like to call my default frame `home`.
+"Finally, I like to call my default frame `home`.
 This is because I use my `beframe` package to group the list of buffers on a per-frame basis ([The prot-emacs-window.el section about beframe](https:/*protesilaos.com*emacs/dotemacs#h:77e4f174-0c86-460d-8a54-47545f922ae9)).
 The multi-frame arrangement is the best thing I ever did to boost my productivity: bonus points when used in tandem with a tiling window manager.

 Naming frames allows you to select them using completion.
 Emacs can do this (`M-x select-frame-by-name`), though it is not always reliable as it depends on the window manager (it works fine on GNOME, from what I can tell).
-For minimalist window managers on Linux, something like the `rofi` program can select system windows based on their name.
+For minimalist window managers on Linux, something like the `rofi` program can select system windows based on their name."

 ```emacs-lisp